Local Hour: Zas Is In A Bed

 No, I know, but that, like, turned around the Dolphins.

 The Chiefs wanted to do it too, though, right?
 Like, if the Chiefs didn't want to do it, he wouldn't be.
-Well, I think that the Jets were like the ones that were supposed to end up with him.
+Well, I I think that the Jets were like the ones that were supposed to end up with him.

 And then they were able to pull it off at the last minute.

-So like does Chris Greer get you get a thumbs up because you gave more of Steven Ross's money?
+Guess how they did that?
+They gave up by offering more money.
+So, like, does Chris Greer get you get a thumbs up because you gave more of Steven Rollins' money?
 That was a good move.

-Like he got some of the pieces that Mike McDaniel gets the credit for making work.
-I don't look, I think both of them should go.
+Like, he got some of the pieces that Mike McDaniel gets the credit for making work.
+I don't, look, I think both of them should go.

 I think they've both been kind of a disaster so far and a disappointment with what it is that the expectations were the last couple years.